 National Geographic magazine and its clones have enormous outreach.
 The signature magazine is published in 34 languages and reaches 60 million people monthly.
 The National Geographic Channel is broadcast in 38 languages in 171 countries to 440 million households.
 Add to that the society’s digital presence, internet applications, social media, websites and newsletters, and it is hard to avoid the society’s influence on education, science and conservation.

-But for me, National Geographic will always be the dog-eared magazine with a bright yellow border that landed on our kitchen table each month.
+But for me, National Geographic will always be the dog-eared magazines with a bright yellow border that landed on our kitchen table each month.
 They were the source of most of my school reports and for the inspiration for a career in conservation.

 Gale Cengage Learning.
 The History of the National Geographic Society.
 Available at: http://gale.cengage.co.uk/national-geographic-virtual-library/history.aspx.
 Accessed January 31, 2018.